Council Chairman Portfolio Reports

 On behalf of the Multiple District, I sent Christmas greetings to Her Royal Highness and to her Household.

-I have been concerned to receive from the Office of our Patron a number of requests from Clubs for our Patron to attend various Club functions.
-Our Patron is the Patron of over 70 charities, and the agreement that was made when she took up the appointment was that she would not attend Club or District functions.
-It is important that all Clubs are remined that no communications should be made to the office of our Patron.
+I have been concerned to receive from the Office of our Patron a small number of requests from Clubs for our Patron to attend various Club functions.
+Our Patron is the Patron of over 80 charities, and the agreement that was made when she assumed the appointment was that she would not attend Club or District functions.
+It is important that all Clubs are reminded that no communications should be made direct to the office of our Patron.

 DISTRICT DATA PROTECTION/DATA COMPLIANCE OFFICERS